 Although you do not have to purchase private mortgage insurance (PMI), which lenders typically require for loans extended with less than a 20% down payment, the FHA mandates that you pay for insurance.
 Rather than a private policy, the government provides the policy.

 There are two different types of premiums you need to pay.
 One is the upfront mortgage insurance premium (UFMIP).
 As the name suggests, this is a one-time payment due at closing.
 Your premium is 1.75% of the loan.
-The second is an ongoing payout, called the annual mortgage insurance premium (annual MIP), although you pay it monthly, and it is typically added to your mortgage payment.
-The amount you are required to pay is a percentage of your loan balance, which varies according to your loan-to-value ratio, whether the term is less than or greater than 15 years, and if the loan size is either more or less than $625,000.
+The second is an ongoing payout, called the annual mortgage insurance premium (annual MIP); although you pay it monthly, typically added to your mortgage payment.
+You must pay a percentage of your loan balance, which varies according to your loan-to-value ratio, whether the term is less than or greater than 15 years, and if the loan size is either more or less than $625,000.

-For current mortgage applicants, you are required to pay the annual MIP for the life of the loan if your down payment is less than 10% of the purchase price.
+For current mortgage applicants, you must pay the annual MIP for the life of the loan if your down payment is less than 10% of the purchase price.
 For those with a minimum 10% down payment, you will pay your annual MIP for 11 years.

 Final thoughtsFinal thoughts

 Remember, the FHA is not directly lending you the money.
-Consequently, you need to find an FHA-approved lender.
-Therefore, you need to shop around for a lender, just as you would for a traditional loan since terms, such as the interest rate and closing costs, can vary.
+Consequently, it would be best if you found an FHA-approved lender.
+Therefore, you need to shop around for a lender, just as you would for a traditional loan, since terms such as the interest rate and closing costs can vary.